Succulent Haworthia Cooperi Info: How To Grow And Care For Cushion Aloe Plants

 In case the plant grows yellow or white leaves, it is a sign of too much sun.

-On the other hand, the color of the Haworthia cooperi green leaves starts to fade, the plant isn’t getting sufficient light.
+On the other hand, the color of the Haworthia cooperi green leaves starts to fade, and the plant isn’t getting sufficient light.

 When transferring the indoor plant outside during the warm season, be sure to do this gradually to avoid sunburn.